 The aspirations aim for the preservation and enhancement of quality green space which has a positive impact on the village environment.
 Green or open space can provide tangible social benefits such as promoting healthier lifestyles and encouraging social interaction within a community.
 As well as the recreational benefits, green spaces also provide opportunities to preserve, reclaim and enhance biodiversity, and help alleviate and mitigate against flooding.
 It provides opportunities for learning and appreciation of the natural world, especially for children, and a chance to understand some of the history and heritage of their village.
 The social function of the Schoolfield has been diminished over the last 20 years and it is intended to reclaim that use compatible with the maintenance of a lowland meadow.
 The Neighbourhood Plan policies recognise the value that green spaces have on the lives of people in the village (see Appendices F & G) and propose the designation of Area B as a green space dedicated to this purpose.

-The Policy proposal : Policy C1 of the Plan: Area B (The Schoolfield)
+The Parish Council’s Aspirations in terms of The Schoolfield